Heartbyte

 Your Vendor Isn't Your Partner — And That's the Problem

 Every agency in the country says "we're your partner."
-Most of them behave like ticket-takers.
-The relationship model itself is broken — and it's costing you more than the project.
+Most of them act like ticket-takers.
+The whole relationship model is broken, and it's costing you more than the project.

 H